maleck13/integration-controller/doc/integrations/enmasse-syndesis-amq-integration.md

 ### Deleting the integration
 - The integration controller , when it sees an address-space deleted, or an integration disabled, will delete the user custom resources and the connection custom resource
-- EnMasse will clean up the user from keycloak
+- EnMasse will clean up the user from keycloak when the address-space is deleted
 - Syndesis will clean up the connection